-Grace Academy fully recognises its responsibilities for safeguarding and promoting student welfare.
+Grace Academy fully recognises its responsibilities for safeguarding and promoting student welfare, including the responsibility to play a crucial role in preventative education, and the policies and systems that underpin this responsibility.
 Our policy applies to all staff, governors and volunteers working in the Academy.
 Whenever the word 'staff' is used it covers all staff on site including supply, self-employed, contractors, governors and volunteers.
-Safeguarding and promoting the welfare of student, that includes everyone under the age of 18, although our duty of care applies to all of our students, is everyone's responsibility.
+Safeguarding and promoting the welfare of students, that includes everyone under the age of 18, although our duty of care applies to all of our students, is everyone's responsibility.